juanluiscr27/data-structures-and-algorithms-python/README.md

 ### Hash Tables
 A Hash Table is an abstract data structure which stores data in an associative manner.
 Hash Table maps keys to value and uses a hash function to compute an index, into an array of buckets, from which the desired value can be stored or retrieved.
+Hash tables are the most frequently used implementation of a Map or Dictionary data type, in this case is with an array combined with a hash function.

 Following are the basic primary operations of a hash table:
 * **Search** − Searches an element in a hash table.